 What Does Colloquialism Mean and Do?

 What is colloquialism used for?
-Now that we were able to define them, let's look at some of the reasons one might use them and how.
+Now that we were able to define colloquialism let's look at some of the reasons one might use it and how.

-The most obvious use of colloquialisms is within dialogue.
-When writing dialogue in both literature and film, it can be difficult for it to sound realistic and natural.
-Using colloquial expressions can make fictional conversation sound more realistic, further emerging an audience or reader into the story.
+The most obvious use of colloquialism is within dialogue.
+When writing dialogue in literature, it can be difficult for it to sound realistic and natural.
+Using colloquialism can make fictional conversation sound more realistic, further emerging an audience or reader into the story.

 8 Mile Opening Scene • Read Full Scene

-A great example of this can be found in Good Will Hunting.
+Another great example can be found in Good Will Hunting.
 In this scene, Will (Matt Damon) and his friends go to a bar near Harvard.
-Watch the scene and pay attention to how these particular expressions further contrast their South Boston characters from the Ivy league students of Harvard.
+Colloquialisms further contrast their South Boston characters from the Ivy league students of Harvard.

 Perhaps the most famous quote in the scene (and perhaps film) is an example used for this reason perfectly.
 After the verbal confrontation, Chuckie tells the girls “My boy’s wicked smart.”